The regularity theory for the Mumford-Shah functional on the plane: Main statements

-In particular, we conclude that $K^i = \Sigma^{(3)}$ and coincides with the set $K^\sharp\setminus \Sigma^{(2)}$.
-In view of the above theorem we will refer to $\Sigma^{(1)}$ as the set of triple junctions and to $\Sigma^{(2)}$ as the set of cracktips, or regular loose ends.
+In particular, we conclude that $\Sigma\setminus (\Sigmauno\cup\Sigmadue)$ is the set of irregular points $K^{(i)}$ and coincides with the set $K^\sharp\setminus \Sigmadue$, i.e. those high energy points which are not regular loose ends.
+In view of the above theorem we will refer to $\Sigmauno$ as the set of triple junctions and to $\Sigmadue$ as the set of cracktips, or regular loose ends.
 Observe that the discreteness of the sets immediately implies their countability.
-Finally, the case of restricted minimizers is not covered in Theorem \ref{t:structure-2} for the following reason: \begin{itemize} \item If the number of connected components of a minimizer is infinite, then the ``restrictedness'' is in fact an empty condition, and the minimizer is actually an absolute minimizer; \item If the number of connected components is finite, it follows from the theory exposed so far that the conclusion of the Mumford-Shah conjecture holds since any blow-up at a point of $K$ is either a global pure jump, or a global triple junction, or a cracktip. \end{itemize} Finally, we remark that the first conclusion of the structure theorem can be slightly strengthened, in the sense that $\Sigma^{(1)}$ can be also characterized as those points where the liminf of $d(x,r)$ falls below a certain positive threshold, cf. Proposition \ref{p:structure-3} below.
+Note also that the case of restricted minimizers is not covered in Theorem~\ref{t:structure-2} for the following reason: \begin{itemize} \item If the number of connected components of a minimizer is infinite, then the ``restrictedness'' is in fact an empty condition, and the minimizer is actually an absolute minimizer; \item If the number of connected components is finite, it follows from the theory exposed so far that the conclusion of the Mumford-Shah conjecture holds since any blow-up at a point of $K$ is either a global pure jump, or a global triple junction, or a cracktip (this is the content of Bonnet's theorem). \end{itemize} \begin{remark} Finally, we remark that the conclusions of the structure theorem can be slightly strengthened, in the sense that $\Sigmauno$ (resp. $\Sigmadue$) can be also characterized as those points in $K\setminus K^{(j)}$ where the liminf of $d(x,r)$ (resp. of $\beta (x,r)$) is below a certain universal threshold $\varepsilon$, cf. Proposition~\ref{p:structure-3} below. \end{remark}